 Most standardized tests on mental ability contain questions that call for inductive reasoning.
-If you’re an incoming college freshman or a job applicant about to take an assessment exam, or simply an individual who’d like to achieve further intellectual growth, it wouldn’t hurt to take time improving these skills.
+If you’re an incoming college freshman or a job applicant about to take an assessment exam, or merely an individual who’d like to achieve further intellectual growth, it won't hurt to take time improving these skills.

 First off, what is it?

 Induction refers to the mental process of arriving at a general statement from the study of specifics.